 Free Medical Consultations

 A Senior Consulting Physician who has also specialised in Gynaecology, Dr Gayatri Raval visits from Monday to Friday from 10 am to 3 pm.
 Students are free to walk in for free consultation.
 The Health Centre at SSETU is actively involved in rendering medical consultation to students and staff who walk in to see Dr Raval.
-In the last 7 years, nearly 5400 students and staff have visited the Health Centre for free walk-in medical consultations.
+In the last 7 years, above 6000 students and staff have visited the Health Centre for free walk-in medical consultations.

 Mandatory Primary Health Check-up